Manage Lake Datasets

 DDSS is available for a Dataset that you will populate via Splunk Cloud Self Storage.
 The HTTP Ingestion Enabled check box will be automatically selected when you configure Direct Access (HTTP) to populate a Dataset.

-You cannot assign a Lakehouse to a Dataset populated via Splunk Cloud Direct Access, nor to a Dataset that uses an external Storage Location.
+You can’t link Lakehouses to Datasets populated via Splunk Cloud Direct Access or those using an external Storage Location.

 You will now be able to select this new Dataset by using its identifier in a Cribl Lake Destination or Cribl Lake Collector.